 7. Calcium may reduce the risk of colon cancer

-There’s growing evidence to suggest that calcium may help to reduce the risk of colon cancer.
+There’s growing evidence to suggest that calcium may help reduce the risk of colon cancer.

-For example, this review assessed the effects of calcium supplements on the development of colon cancer – looking specifically at adenomas (non-cancerous tumours that become cancerous).
-It found that consuming 1,200mg of calcium a day for four years led to a 26% reduction in new colorectal adenomas.
+For example, this review assessed the effects of calcium supplements on the development of colon cancer, looking specifically at adenomas (non-cancerous tumours that become cancerous).
+It found that consuming 1,200mg of calcium daily for four years led to a 26% reduction in new colorectal adenomas.

-In addition, researchers have reported strong evidence to suggest that supplements of more than 200mg of calcium a day and intake of calcium-rich foods are likely to decrease the risk of colorectal cancer.
-They noted that this could be down to calcium’s ability to bind to toxic substances in the colon and prevent the growth of tumour cells.
+In addition, researchers have reported strong evidence that supplements of over 200mg of calcium a day and intake of calcium-rich foods are likely to decrease the risk of colorectal cancer.
+They noted this could be down to calcium’s ability to bind to toxic substances in the colon and prevent the growth of tumour cells.

 Note: The general recommended daily intake of calcium for UK adults is 700mg.
-Some people may need more, but it’s important to always speak to your doctor before increasing your intake of calcium.
+Some people may need more, but it’s important to speak to your doctor before increasing your calcium intake.

 How much calcium do I need and what are the best sources?

 Getting enough calcium is important at every stage of life, but some people may need to consume more than others.
-The exact amount you need will depend on a variety of factors including age, gender, and whether or not you have any health conditions.
+The exact amount you need will depend on several factors, including age, gender, and existing health conditions.

-As a general rule of thumb, the NHS recommends that adults consume at least 700mg of calcium per day.
-However, The National Osteoporosis Foundation recommends that women aim for 1,000mg of calcium a day, rising to 1,200mg of calcium when over 50, as a preventative measure against menopausal bone loss.
+As a general rule, the NHS recommends that adults consume at least 700mg of calcium per day.
+However, the National Osteoporosis Foundation recommends women aim for 1,000mg of calcium a day, rising to 1,200mg of calcium when over 50, as a preventative measure against menopausal bone loss.

 Other conditions, including coeliac disease, can also warrant a higher intake of calcium.
-Though, it’s important to always speak to your doctor before increasing your intake of calcium to seek advice on what’s right for you.
+However, it’s important to speak to your doctor before increasing your calcium intake to understand what’s right for you.
 This is because having too much calcium in the body can weaken bones and interfere with heart and brain function.

 You can get calcium from a variety of foods – both dairy and non-dairy products.
 We’ll cover some of these below…